-Required fees, required kits, and required supplies to participate in a single robotics competition; travel expenses to robotics competition for eligible team members; and a stipend for the mentor of an eligible team.
+Required fees, required kits, and required supplies to participate in a robotics competition; travel expenses to robotics competition for eligible team members; and a stipend for the mentor of an eligible team.

 Each applicant shall secure matching funds in an amount equal to amount requested in application by the time the application is submitted.

 There is a maximum award of $6,000.
 If the requests from applications approved exceed the amount of funding, the department will prorate the amount it awards to each applicant.
 The Department of Public Instruction cannot award more than $6,000 to an eligible team in a school year.

-Grants expenditures shall be for the period of July 1, 2021 - June 30, 2022.
+Grants expenditures for 2023-24 shall be for the period of July 1, 2023 - June 30, 2024.
 All applications must demonstrate an equal amount of matching funds to be spent on further eligible expenses.

 FAQ for the Application Process:

 Q: What if we don't know the date of the competition?
-A: For 2021 and 2022, many tournaments have not released dates due to the COVID-19 pandemic.
-On the digital form (which requires a date), you can put an estimated date as a placeholder.
+A: On the digital form (which requires a date), you can put an estimated date as a placeholder.

 Q: What if the competition gets canceled?
 Or, what if a competition is virtual?
 A: Grant applications must indicate the qualified robotics competition in which the eligible team plans to participate.
 This competition may be in-person or virtual.
 If a team applies for the robotics grant, spends money on allowed expenses, and then has their planned competition canceled, they can still receive their awarded reimbursement on those allowed expenses, as long as they also still have a matched amount spent.
-Teams must show a good faith effort to compete in a competition, and we will only reimburse teams for expenses if they were not able to compete because of COVID.
+Teams must show a good faith effort to compete in a competition, and we will only reimburse teams for expenses if they were not able to compete because of COVID or other force majeure.